aayamauchi/infra-devtools/share/git/templatedir/README.md

 2. optionally use the hooks in one (or more) of the following ways:

-    * Always use the latest pulled infra-devtools hooks:
+    * Always use all of the latest pulled infra-devtools hooks:

         * Globally, overriding every repo's hooks: